dpyro/BinanceApi/README.md

 ## Testing & Examples

 Both an Objective-C and Swift test suite are included.
 You can use the test code as an example for integration this library.
-You will need to insert your own apikey, secretkey, and order to query to test the signed endpoints.
-The new order (not the test version) and cancel order endpoints in the test suite *will* execute on the market but are disabled by default.
+You will need to insert your own `apiKey`, `secretKey`, and `orderId` to query to test the signed endpoints.
+Mutable tests are commented (disabled) by default.
+You should disable withdrawal and optionally trading access for the API key before using it.
+You should also revoke the API key when you are done testing.